What You Need to Know About ISO 45001

 This clause sets out a separate list where consultation of employees and worker participation is required.
 Items where employees might have specific knowledge or experience, which directly affects others, requires their participation.
 Examples of such items include identifying hazards, investigating incidents, determining control measures, or determining training needs.

-The needs and expectations of interested parties, the OH&S policy, organizational roles, etc. (see Clause 5.4) also require consultation of non-managerial workers.
+The needs and expectations of interested parties, the OH&S policy, organisational roles, etc. (see Clause 5.4) also require consultation of non-managerial workers.

 Author Dina Adlouni